-This class aims to introduce the students to various performance combat routines andtechniques.
-It will provide safe, quality training for actors in all areas of performance combatThe LirBachelor in Acting (Hons)43
+This class aims to introduce the students to various performance combat routines and techniques.
+It will provide safe, quality training for actors in all areas of performance combat and will equip students with a set of skills that will be practical and advantageous to them in their career.